jassics/security-study-plan/README.md

 * What personal achievement are you most proud of?
 * What was your last tough vulnerability that you found?
 * Why should we hire you?
-* What did you learn in the last 6 months and how was it relevant to your career/project?
+* What did you learn in the last six months, and how was it relevant to your career/project?
-* Where do you see after 5 years of working with this organization?
+* Where do you see after five years of working with this organization?

 You can check [some common answers from here](https://ayedot.com/119/MiniBlog/General-Interview-Questions-and-their-Answers-for-Tech-Jobs)